04092000f/json_rest/README.md

 ## How our Root Api Actually Looks
 ![](preview/root.png)

-## Initialising Our Providers in API
+## Initialising Our Providers in API Root
 ![](preview/provider_setup.png)